opencv/opencv/modules/features2d/doc/object_categorization.rst

     :param descriptors: Descriptors of the image keypoints  that are returned if they are non-zero.

-.. index:: BOWImgDescriptorExtractor::descriptorSize

 BOWImgDescriptorExtractor::descriptorSize
 ---------------------------------------------
-.. ocv:function:: int BOWImgDescriptorExtractor::descriptorSize() const

 Returns an image discriptor size if the vocabulary is set.
 Otherwise, it returns 0.

-.. index:: BOWImgDescriptorExtractor::descriptorType
+.. ocv:function:: int BOWImgDescriptorExtractor::descriptorSize() const

 BOWImgDescriptorExtractor::descriptorType
 ---------------------------------------------
+Returns an image descriptor type.

 .. ocv:function:: int BOWImgDescriptorExtractor::descriptorType() const

-    Returns an image descriptor type.